paveloom-d/dev/README.md

 ### What is this?

-As the short description says, this is a Docker image containing my development environment.
-The main reason for creation is the desire to get rid of setting up environments from scratch when transitioning between machines.
-Designed initially for remote development, but can be used both locally and in the cloud.
+This is an [OCI](https://opencontainers.org/) compliant image containing my personal development environment.
+The main reason for creation is the desire to stop setting up environments from scratch when transitioning between machines.
+Designed initially for remote development, but can also be used both locally and in the cloud.

-### Okay, what's inside?
+### What's inside?

 Well, what's not there?
-The list is very large and varied, so see all the details under the spoiler:
+The list is large and varied, so see all the details under the
+spoiler:

 <details>
 <summary>Content of the image</summary>